 My mother says we came from Dublin, Ireland, with a bundle of clothes, a well-read Bible, and each other.
 And in our hearts we brought love and hope.

 “I watched the canal boats today, Father,” I said, smiling.
-“They were full of all kinds of goods.”
+“They were full of all manner of goods.”

 Although we sold the potatoes and berries in town, we never seemed to have enough money.
 When I was nearly twelve Father left for a time to look for work.
 Before he went, he kissed Mother and, smiling at me, led me to my cot where he raised the mattress and pinned a dollar to the ticking.
-“There,” he said, quietly.
-“I’m going away to find work.
+“There,” he said quietly.
+“I’m off to find work.
 I don’t want to go, but a man must feed his family.
-Take care of your mother while I’m gone, and if you ever really need it, remember the dollar.”
+Take care of your mother while I’m gone, and if there’s ever a need, remember the dollar.”
 Father patted the mattress and asked, “Do you understand what I mean, Michael?”

 I swallowed hard and nodded.
 “I understand, Father.”